1853 Wisconsin gubernatorial election

-The 1853 Wisconsin gubernatorial election was held on November 4, 1853.
+The 1853 Wisconsin gubernatorial election was held on November 8, 1853.
 Democratic candidate William A. Barstow won the election with 55% of the vote, winning his first term as Governor of Wisconsin.
 Barstow defeated Free Soil Party candidate Edward D. Holton and Whig candidate Henry S. Baird.
 This would be the last Wisconsin gubernatorial election in which there was a Whig candidate on the ballot.

+This was the last election until 1932 in which Adams County and Bad Ax (Vernon) County voted for a Democrat.
+Additionally, Columbia County would not vote Democratic again until 1924, nor would Green County, Portage County, and Sauk County until 1890.

+Nominations

-Democratic Party
+Democratic party

 William A. Barstow was a resident of Waukesha County, and had previously served as Wisconsin's Secretary of State.
 Before Wisconsin became a state, he was instrumental in creating Waukesha County from what had been the western half of Milwaukee County.

 The Wisconsin Democratic Party Convention was held in Janesville in September 1853.
 Barstow did not intend to seek the nomination for Governor, and, in fact, was supporting A. Hyatt Smith for the nomination.
 Nevertheless, Barstow's popularity resulted in him receiving five votes on the first ballot, and after Smith deadlocked with Jairus C. Fairchild for seven ballots, Smith withdrew his name and instead endorsed Barstow.
 Barstow received the nomination on the 13th ballot.